 Typically, you will see Japanese melons in round shape and smooth peel.
 Its flesh color is diverse depending on the different types of melon.
 The muskmelons will have green meat, while the orange will show up in the flesh of the cantaloupes variety.

 Moreover, yellow and white-fleshed melons are other common types of this fruit.
 Usually, the Japanese will consume raw melon after each meal.
-Also, it appears in smoothies and other desserts.
-People will sell this melon in slices or whole fruit.
+It also appears in smoothies and other desserts.
+They are normally available in slices or whole fruit in supermarkets.

-Nutrients: Rich in calories, protein, carbs, fiber, vitamin C, and potassium.
+Nutrients: Rich in protein, carbs, fiber, vitamin C, and potassium.

 Season: People often harvest this fruit from early July to late September in Japan.